Wet Bulb Temperature Calculator

 What is the relationship between wet-bulb temperature and WBGT?

-What formula does the wet-bulb temperature calculator use?
+What formula does this wet-bulb calculator use?

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.